courros/hnco/README.md

 `hnco`, `ffgen`, and `mapgen` depend on the following libraries:
 - Boost serialization library
 - libdl for plugin
-- GNU GMP (libgmp) for factorization
+- GNU GMP (libgmp and libgmpxx) for factorization

 The Perl scripts depend on the following modules: